Chart Color Schemes

 Berwick features high concentrations of family households, with a higher-than-average median household size

 Family households comprise 80.8% of all households, including 45.7% couples with children, 23.5% couples without children, and 10.9% single parent families.
 Non-family households account for the remaining 19.2%, with lone person households at 17.4% and group households comprising 1.8%.
-The median household size is 2.9 people, larger than the Greater Melbourne average of 2.6.
+The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households